-While a gigantic dog pile might be adorable fluffy fun, the actual problem is not.
+A gigantic dog pile might be adorable, fluffy fun, but the actual problem is not.

 Clothing given a second life can reduce yearly landfill gas emissions by up to 73%!

-I’m a big fan of secondhand clothing, clothing repair/tailoring to extend life, and repurposing textiles.
+I’m a big fan of secondhand clothing, clothing repair/tailoring to extend life, or recycling and up-cycling textiles.

-I try to shop local secondhand/thrift stores, but online stores like ThreadUp.com (use my referral link to get 10% off your order), Swap.com (referral link to get $10 off your order), or Poshmark.com, are a great way to extend the lives of clothing, too.
+I try to shop local secondhand/thrift stores, but online stores like ThreadUp.com (use my referral link to get 10% off your order), Swap.com (referral link to get $10 off your order), the app Depop, or Poshmark.com, are great ways to extend the life of clothing, too.

 To be a secondhand shopping pro, check out these great tips over at Going Zero Waste.